 in and out of time.

-This was originally posted to the Capital Region Newsroom blog.
+Note: This entry was also posted to the Capital Region Newsroom blog.